 These charts show the percentage of funding for each group of activity provided by Council.
 The first chart shows the percentage of Council's projected total operating expenditure in 2022/23.
 The second chart shows the percentage of expenditure funded by rates.
-These highlight the contribution from other sources of revenue - fees and charges and government subsidies.
-Operating expenditure is significantly larger than the total rates received because of this.
+These highlight the contribution from other sources of revenue - fees and charges and government subsidies, so operating expenditure is significantly larger than the total rates received.